nataliiazab/nataliiazab/README.md

 ## About Me

 I'm Natalie Zablotska, a Full-Stack Developer with a passion for problem-solving and critical thinking.
 I've been fascinated by technology since I was a kid, when I would spend hours taking apart and rebuilding gadgets.
-My curiosity led me to tech fiels, where I get to use my problem-solving skills to build solutions that make people's lives easier.
+My curiosity led me to the tech field, where I get to use my problem-solving skills to build solutions that make people's lives easier.

 I'm always looking for new challenges and opportunities to learn, if you think I'd be a good fit for your team, please reach out to me!